Scope Analysis Guide

 • Presents quickly and easily comprehensible visual indicators of risk, including assignee information.

 • Full text of semantically similar claims.
-Direct links to full patents.
+Direct links to complete patents.

 • Export capability for all results in PDF format.